trane-project/trane-music/courses/minor_pentatonic_scale/lesson_D_sharp/exercise_4/back.md

-The note in degree number 4 of the D♯ minor pentatonic scale is A♯.
+The note in degree number 4 of the D♯ Minor Pentatonic scale is A♯.